GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 Kimijima Kou, the mastermind that appeared in <span class="twipo-handle-blue">@M_NAGAFUKADA</span>'s livestream just a week ago.
 The very person that was supposed to have been defeated and eliminated by the brave members of the ***“C.T.
 Robotics Club”***, who faced him in an heroic battle using their incredible ***“Super GunBuild-1”***.

 After the sudden appearance of yet another report file we might be tempted to believe he has returned.
 However, dear readers, before you gasp in shock: Please take a look at the report's contents.
 They weren't written by Kimijima Kou himself.
-Rather—and now hold your breath—they origin from noone else than the overly popular face of Exoskeleton Company: ***Miss Senomiya Misaki***.
+Rather—and now hold your breath—they origin from the overly popular face of Exoskeleton Company: ***Miss Senomiya Misaki***.

 That's right.
 After all this, she seems to have left behind one last message.
 Memoirs that all of us should learn about, and that could very well flip the image of her upside down in your head!